List of Aim for the Ace! episodes

 The anime series Aim for the Ace! is based on the manga series of the same written by Sumika Yamamoto.
 The series was directed by Osamu Dezaki and produced by Tokyo Movie Shinsha.
 Aim for the Ace! aired from October 5, 1973, to March 29, 1974, on Mainichi Broadcasting System.
 The 26 episodes were later released several times into DVD; by Bandai Visual in 2001 and 2005, and by Avex in 2012.
 The episodes follow Hiromi Oka, a high school student who wants to become a professional tennis player as she struggles against mental weakness, anxiety and thwarted love.

 A remake of the series, Shin Ace o Nerae!, produced by Tokyo Movie and was directed by Minoru Okazaki, was broadcast by Nippon Television between April 10, 1978 and March 31, 1979.
 Two original video animation (OVA) sequels, Ace o Nerae!
 2 and Ace o Nerae!
 Final Stage, were also produced by the company.
-The first OVA was released by Bandai Visual between July 25, 1988, and October 25, 1998 on six VHS videocassettes, while the second one was released by from October 23, 1989, to April 24, 1990.
+The first OVA was released by Bandai Visual between July 25, 1988, and October 25, 1988 on six VHS videocassettes, while the second one was released by from October 23, 1989, to April 24, 1990.

-The first series uses "Ace o Nerae!" as its opening theme and "Shiroi Tennis Court" (白いテニスコート) as its ending them, both performed by Kumiko Ōsugi.
+The first series uses "Ace o Nerae!" as its opening theme and "Shiroi Tennis Court" (白いテニスコート) as its ending theme, both performed by Kumiko Ōsugi.
 The opening and ending theme from Shin Ace o Nerae!, "Seishun ni Kakero!" (青春にかけろ) and "Ashita ni Mukatte" (明日に向かって), were performed by band VIP.
 Hiroko Moriguchi sang Ace o Nerae!
 2's theme, "Endless Dream" (エンドレス・ドリーム, Endoresu Dorīmu), as well as "Never Say Goodbye", Final Stage's theme.